TSA Budget Cut Sparks Security, Privatization Concerns

 “Once a balance is struck, we need to continually evolve to meet the emerging threats to aviation and transportation security, and that’s not something that … [can be done by] human talent alone, [it] can be the right combination of talent and technology,” she said.

-McNeill explained that the proposed budget reduction will cut three to four percent of TSA’s workforce – half of which are designated for airport exit lanes.
+McNeill explained that the proposed budget reduction will cut 3 to 4 percent of TSA’s workforce – half of which are designated for airport exit lanes.
 She said that the Trump administration determined that “an exit lane is not the best use of their skills,” and that workers would be “redeployed to the security checkpoint.”

 In its budget proposal out earlier this month, the White House justified the funding cut by saying that the agency “consistently failed audits while implementing intrusive screening measures that violate Americans’ privacy and dignity.”